Ultrafast Extreme Events: Empirical Analysis of Mechanisms and Recovery in a Historical Perspective: Results

 with best ask $a(t)$ and best bid $b(t)$.
 A large relative spread occurs for low liquidity and a smaller one for a higher level of liquidity.
 In Fig.~\ref{ContourPlotSpread}, we show the relative spreads for all stocks before and after a UEE.
 Spread event zero indicates the start of a UEE according to \textsc{Nanex}, see~Sec.~\ref{sec:DefinitionUEEs}.

 The relative spread increases before the start of a UEE.
 Additionally, we notice large deviations between different stocks.
 To make a trend more visible, we average over the different spreads for a fixed spread event in Fig.~\ref{Spread 2014}.
+The corresponding standard deviations of the relative spread, computed across all UEEs for flash crashes and flash spikes, are depicted in Fig.~\ref{Spread 2014_SD}.
+The averaged relative spread reveals a clear systematic trend.
 Here, the increase in liquidity before the start of a UEE is more clearly visible.
 This is consistent with the aforementioned observation that the largest returns in the quotes are associated with relatively small accumulated trading volumes.
 We emphasize that UEEs can occur even in usually liquid stocks when the liquidity drops momentarily.
+Furthermore, we study Amihud’s illiquidity ratio as one of the most widely used liquidity measures, as it combines price impact and trading activity into a single daily indicator~\cite{AMIHUD200231}.
+Here, we introduce an adjusted form of Amihud’s illiquidity (AAI)

+where $|r(t)|$ denotes the absolute value of consecutive trade-to-trade returns and $v_{\mathrm{avg}}(t)$ is the average traded volume computed over the corresponding consecutive trades.
+However, applying the classical Amihud logic at millisecond resolution is not meaningful: at such ultrafast timescales, trade-to-trade returns are dominated by discreteness, bid–ask bounce, and mechanical order-book effects.
+Figure~\ref{Amihud} clearly illustrates that the adjusted Amihud illiquidity measure, averaged across all UEEs, exhibits a fundamentally different time-scale behavior than the averaged relative spread in Fig.~\ref{Spread 2014}, further confirming that it cannot serve as a microstructural liquidity proxy at UEE timescales.